tmiemietz/YCSB-C-L4/server/README.md

 # Rationale for the File Structure of this Project

 This package consists of potentially many independent servers.
-However, non of these servers will be of particular outside the YCSBC context, so we decided to keep them together in one package instead of creating multiple L4 modules.
+However, none of these servers will be of particular outside the YCSBC context, so we decided to keep them together in one package instead of creating multiple L4 modules.